Skip to Main Content

 11. Spanish language — Study and teaching

 Although highly useful once known, LCSH might not occur to researchers, even graduate students and faculty.
 Fortunately, researchers can easily discover relevant subject headings by performing a keyword search.
-It is even possible to look for a keyword in the subject field but this will be a guess and might return no results.
+It is even possible to look for a keyword in the subject field but this will be a guess and might not return any results.
 If you find a relevant book record, remember to click on the assigned LCSH to locate additional titles on that subject.
 In all cases, narrowly focused keyword searches return the most relevant results.